Preaload Image

 Rule-1: There are a number of (topic) but the one I’d particularly like to mention today is (your answer).

-Sample answer: There are a number of TV programmes I find informative but the one I’d particularly like to mention today is “Super Structures” on Discovery.
+Sample answer: There are several TV programmes I find informative but the one I’d particularly like to mention today is “Super Structures” on Discovery.

 Rule-2: When Talking about (topic), It’s worth pointing out (your answer)